Weeds

 It is approved for use by the Health and Safety Executive (HSE) as safe to its users and the public, and for use on the public highway, amenity areas, private properties and gardens.

-We do not use neonicotinoids.
-Find out more about the herbicide glyphosate on the HSE website.
+Find out more about the safe use of glyphosate on the HSE website.

 What happens after treatment